ps2dev/ps2sdk/README.md

 ## Introduction

-PS2SDK is a collection of Open Source libraries used for developing applications on Sony's PlayStation 2® (PS2). ps2sdk contains the work from a number of PS2 projects which are now buildable in a single source tree.
+PS2SDK is a collection of Open Source libraries used for developing applications on Sony's PlayStation 2® (PS2). ps2sdk contains work from a number of PS2 projects which are now buildable in a single source tree.
 Review the history section for how ps2sdk came about.

 At the time of writing PS2SDK includes the following libraries and features, allowing: